 A Therapeutic Target

-While the Mdm2-p53 protein interaction is highly complex, a large field of synthetic chemists and pharmacologists devote their time to devising strategies that home in on therapies that focus on this interplay.
+While the Mdm2-p53 protein interaction is highly complex, a large field of synthetic chemists and pharmacologists devote their time to devising strategies to hone in on therapies that focus on this interplay.
 Since many common cancers arise from a damaged or inhibited p53 protein, many treatments focus on delivering more p53 to cells that need it.

 But while these techniques show promise in cell culture and mouse studies, they have yet to be tested in humans in preclinical or clinical development.
 Several groups in China have successfully used nanoparticles and lipid structures to deliver synthetic RNA molecules into tumors, which could potentially be turned into a cancer treatment down the road.